peteroupc/peteroupc.github.io/randomfunc.md

 - **If `k` is much smaller than `n` and `n` is not very large (for example, less than 5000):** Do one of the following:
     - Store all the items in a list, do a _partial shuffle_ of that list, then choose the _last_ `k` items from that list.
     - If the items are already stored in a list and the list's order can't be changed, then store the indices to those items in another list, do a _partial shuffle_ of the latter list, then choose the _last_ `k` indices (or the items corresponding to those indices) from the latter list.
 - **If `n` is relatively large (for example, if 32-bit or larger integers will be chosen so that `n` is 2<sup>32</sup> or is a greater power of 2):** Create a [hash table](https://en.wikipedia.org/wiki/Hash_table) storing the indices to items already chosen.
 When a new index to an item is randomly chosen, check the hash table to see if it's there already.
 If it's not there already, add it to the hash table.
 Otherwise, choose a new random index.
 Repeat this process until `k` indices were added to the hash table this way.
 If the items are to be chosen in order, then a [red&ndash;black tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree), rather than a hash table, can be used to store the indices this way; after `k` indices are added to the tree, the indices (and the items corresponding to them) can be retrieved in sorted order.
-Performance considerations involved in storing data in hash tables or red-black trees, and in retrieving data from them, are outside the scope of this document.
+Performance considerations involved in storing data in hash tables or red&ndash;black trees, and in retrieving data from them, are outside the scope of this document.

 Choosing several unique items as just described is also known as _sampling without replacement_.